 If you’re experiencing any pain after sitting in front of the computer, you may need to adjust the ergonomics of your workspace.
 And you can start with the best positioning for your computer screen.
 The exact position of your monitor is based on your setup and your own body proportions, and there are a number of things you can do right away to improve your work posture.

-Read our collection of easily implemented tips to find the best position for your computer screen.
+Read our collection of easily implemented tips to find the best position for your computer screen, or visit our workplace solutions page to improve the way you work.

 How many hours per day do you think you spend staring at a screen?